0xvpr/SCCT-Trainer/README.md

 #### Demonstration
-embed youtube or place gif
+embed youtube or place gif.

 #### What I Learned
 C is hard.